Hear the original spoken revelation:

 It is important to see what Knowledge is indicating for you.
 Often these indications go unnoticed because you are too busy, too caught up.
 Your life is too full of too many things.
 That is why you have to withdraw from the outer world, withdraw from your primary relationships, withdraw from your normal activities to seek spiritual retreat.

-You cannot carry out this retreat if you are constantly being influenced by normal things in your daily life—conversations, the media, problems to solve, obligations to others, things to consider and all the myriad of things that people are engaged in, whether they be practical or fanciful.
+You cannot carry out this retreat if you are constantly being influenced by normal things in your daily life—conversations, the media, problems to solve, obligations to others, things to consider and all the myriad of things that people engage in, whether they be practical or fanciful.
 Spiritual retreat is stepping back from the outer life and your outer self, to experience your inner life and your deeper nature, which are represented by Knowledge.

 Withdraw, then, and take refuge in a different place, if possible.
 If not possible, then take a vow of silence regarding the people you may be living with, and withdraw to the quietest place you can.
 Take this time, which may span several days or even weeks—a kind of vacation from the outer world, a reprieve, but a reprieve with a purpose.